meltaxa/solariot/README.md

 3. Now go to your system in the PV Ladder page and click on the photos.

-Pro tip: You can add any URL image, such as a BOM radar image :wink:
+Pro tip: You can add any URL image, such as the latest weather radar image :wink: